QuantConnect/Documentation/05-Alpha-Streams/06-upgrading-classic-algorithms.rst

 Determining Insight Confidence and Magnitude
 ============================================
 Your Insight period, magnitude, and confidence are important properties that can be hard to generate when porting a classic algorithm.
-See the `Creating Alpha <https://www.quantconnect.com/docs/alpha-streams/creating-an-alpha#Creating-an-Alpha-Determining-Insight-Confidence-and-Magnitude>`_ section for more information.
+See the :ref:`Creating Alpha <alpha-streams-creating-an-alpha-determining-insight-confidence-magnitude-and-weight>` section for more information.